-Table 1 – Baseline Simulation Model Configuration
+Table 1 – Configuration of baseline simulation model

-Our simulation benchmarks are Spec2017 ([11], [12]) with ref inputs.
-Every benchmark was run as a singlecore workload in 2 different regions of interest: Initialization phase and main execution phase (denoted as Init and Main respectively).
-Each experiment uses 10 billion instructions (for both initialization and main execution phased).
+We used the simulation benchmarks Spec2017 [11,12] with ref inputs.
+Every benchmark was run as a single-core workload in two different regions of interest: initialization phase and main execution phase (denoted “Init” and “Main,” respectively).
+Each experiment used 10 billion instructions (for both initialization and main execution phases).

-3.2 EM Stress Experimental Observations
+3.2 Experimental Observations of Electromigration Stress

-This section examines the EM stress induced by 3 different regions of the microarchitecture: ALU execution units, architecture register files and memory hierarchy sub-system.
-We believe that these areas involve the most intensive EM activities when running these workloads and hence, will induce heavy EM stress.
+This section examines the EM stress induced by three different parts of the microarchitecture: ALU execution units, architecture register files, and memory hierarchy subsystem.
+We believe that these areas involve the most intensive EM activities when running these workloads and, thus, will experience intense EM stress.

-ALUs: Figure 1 depicts the distribution of write operations among different ALUs, when FIFO selection mechanism, among all ready instructions is used.
-It can be observed that ALU0 is the most utilized ALU among all the 3 available ALUs, while ALU2 is the least utilized.
-This can be explained due to the fixed allocation policy of the available ALUs where a higher priority is given to a lower ALU index.
+ALUs: Figure 1 shows the distribution of write operations among different ALUs when using the FIFO selection mechanism.
+Note that ALU0 is the most-used ALU of the three available, and ALU2 is the least used, which is attributed to the fixed allocation policy of the available ALUs, whereby a higher priority is given to an ALU with a lower index.
 Since ALU execution time is 1 clock cycle, all ALUs become available every cycle.
-For example, for a program that has exactly one instruction ready every cycle, we can expect that only ALU0 will be used.
-Figure 1 supports this claim and shows that ALU0 is utilized more than twice in respect to ALU1, and nearly 10 times more frequent than ALU2 in most benchmarks.
-In such a logical implementation, the worst-case switching factor of ALU0 dictates the worst-case EM scenario that will need to be taken into account and be applied to all ALUs.
+For example, for a program that provides exactly one instruction per cycle, we expect only ALU0 to be used.
+Figure 1 supports this claim and shows that ALU0 is used at over twice the rate than ALU1, and nearly ten times the rate than ALU2 for most benchmarks.
+In such a logical implementation, the worst-case switching factor of ALU0 dictates the worst-case EM scenario to be taken into account and applied to all ALUs.